MISSISSIPPI CODE TITLE 45.

 (g) A first-time offender fourteen (14) years of age or

-older adjudicated delinquent in a youth court for the crime of rape pursuant to
+older adjudicated delinquent in a youth court for a registrable

-Section 96-3-65 or sexual battery pursuant to Section 97-3-95 is subject to
+offense of sexual battery pursuant to Section 97-3-95 is subject to lifetime

-duty to register after twenty-five (25) years of registration.
+register after twenty-five (25) years of registration.

 (h) Registration following arrest or arraignment for